CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-11-11-Upload-files-through-proxy-rest-api.md

 * TOC
 {:toc}

-Say you have a method that uploads a file via POST (`-F`) to a specific endpoint in a REST API (here, using Flask).
+Say you have a method that uploads a file via POST (<code>-F</code>) to a specific endpoint in a REST API (here, using Flask).
 Now, you want to add some logic to this process before POSTing the file, but without modifying the original API.
 So you create an intermediate REST API.
 How to allow POSTING the file through this intermediate API?

 <!--more-->